jonathantsang/jonathantsang.github.io2/my-story/my-story.md

 {% include photo2.html img1="/my-story/pictures/1a/2-1.jpg" img2="/my-story/pictures/1a/2-2.jpg" caption="Science Teaching Complex and Needles Hall was still under construction in 2014, and I took some pictures of it when it was still being built." %}

 ## Winter 2015 (1B)
-{% include photo.html img="/my-story/pictures/1b/2.jpg" caption="This is was taken when I was doing a titration lab." %}
+{% include photo.html img="/my-story/pictures/1b/2.jpg" caption="This is was taken when I was doing a titration lab." size="60%" %}

-After doing a couple labs in science, (realizing maybe I wasn't so good at chemistry labs) and attending my first hackathon ever (Terrible Hack 2), I was amazed at the world of possibility in Computer Science.
-I wanted to switch into Computer Science at this point.

 {% include photo3.html img1="/my-story/pictures/1b/4-1.jpg" img2="/my-story/pictures/1b/4-2.jpg" img3="/my-story/pictures/1b/4-3.jpg" caption="The winter was pretty snowy that year.
 The whole campus was covered in a blanket of snow.
 In the picture on the far left of these three, is a scene near EIT.
 In the back you can barely make out two figures, one of which is the President of the University of Waterloo, Feridun Hamdullahpur." %}

 {% include photo.html img="/my-story/pictures/1b/4-4.jpg" size="40%" caption="A Christmas tree can be seen on the top of DP Library." %}

-<figcaption>The campus covered in a thick layer of snow and I took some photos of it.</figcaption>
+<figcaption>Some more photos of campus.</figcaption>

 {% include photo3.html img1="/my-story/pictures/1b/5-1.jpg" img2="/my-story/pictures/1b/5-2.jpg"  img3="/my-story/pictures/1b/5-3.jpg" caption="Near the Tatham Centre and Hagey Hall." %}